gammazero/pymakeself/README.md

 The makeself.py script itself is used only to create the archive from a directory of files.
 The resultant archive is actually a compressed (gzip or bzip2) TAR archive, with a small Python script stub at the beginning.
 This small stub performs all the steps of extracting the files, running the embedded setup script, and cleaning up afterward.
 The user only needs to "run" the archive to install its contents, i.e `python install-nice-app.py`.

 This code is intended to be as portable as possible and should run on any system with an installation of python2.7 or later.
-Othen than Python, it does not rely on external utilities such as tar, gzip, bash etc.
+Other than Python, it does not rely on external utilities such as tar, gzip, bash etc.

-As of version 0.2.2, PyMakeSelf has been tested on the following platforms:
+As of version 0.2.2, pymakeself has been tested on the following platforms:

 - Linux (all distributions)
 - FreeBSD